danielfeather/bevy_mod_spritesheet/README.md

 ## Highlights

-- Currently supports JSON Array (more coming)
+- Currently supports: JSON Array and JSON Hash
 - Add a single `Frame` component with the name of frame you want from the sprite sheet

 ## Getting Started